-Watco Danish oil and Tru-Oil have been my finishing choice for my acoustic guitars for decades.
+Tru-Oil and Watco Danish oil have been my finishing choices for decades to shine acoustic guitar, gun stock, and a few other wooden surfaces.
 Both of them are the perfect blend of beauty and protection.

-While leaving behind a beautiful satin finish, they bring out the natural wood grain and provide a hard surface that will help to protect the instrument for years to come.
+While leaving behind a beautiful satin finish, they bring out the natural wood grain and provide a hard protective layer that will help to protect the instrument for years to come.

 I have always been happy with the results I get from either of them, but there is a difference between these two products for which we are here.

-But is Tru oil, in fact, a suitable alternative to true Danish oil?
+But is Tru oil considered a suitable alternative to true Danish oil?

 Tru Oil | Danish Oil | |